The Role of Technology in Chronic Care Management

 • Pulse oximeter

-• Wearable devices or IoT
+• Wearable devices, or IoT

-These devices support the medical experts in providing a better care experience, even from outside of the clinic or hospital.
+These devices support medical experts in providing a better care experience, even from outside of the clinic or hospital.

 #5.
 AI and ML:

-AI and ML are opening a new door in chronic care management with their robust ability to enhance the care outcomes at every stage of the chronic disease journey.
+AI and ML are opening a new door in chronic care management with their robust ability to enhance care outcomes at every stage of the chronic disease journey.

 But how?